Dateline: Tallinn, Estonia

 The US government has proposed taxes and fees on investors from Wall Street to Main Street, and they’d be all too happy to curb your already mediocre rental yields by making you pay for their fiscal waste.

-An obvious but an important point.
+This is an obvious but important point.
 As the value of the US dollar declines and countries like Russia seek to wean themselves off of the global reserve currency, the global value of your real estate assets in the United States will decline.
 Sure, you’ll be able to buy locally made products (how ironic, right?), but imports will cost a fortune.

 Remember what happened when Iceland’s economy totally collapsed several years ago?
 It cost a fortune just to go to McDonald’s.
 I suppose some American investors don’t ever intend to leave the United States to begin with, lessening the blow of a US dollar collapse on their lifestyle, but everyone will feel the pain.